-- 1.1 Authority: This Determination is made under sections 45 and 46 of the PBR Act. - 1.2 Effective Date: This Determination commences on 1 January 2019 and supersedes Determination 2017/23: Members of Parliament. - 1.3 Definitions: The following definitions apply in this Determination: - a. 'home base' has the same meaning as in the PBR Regulations; - b. 'luxury car' means a car the value of which exceeds the luxury car tax threshold (for non-fuel-efficient cars) mentioned in subsection 25-1(3A) of the A New Tax System (Luxury Car Tax) Act 1999; - c.
+- 1.1 Authority: This Determination is made under sections 45 and 46 of the PBR Act. - 1.3 Definitions: The following definitions apply in this Determination: - a. 'home base' has the same meaning as in the PBR Regulations; - b. 'luxury car' means a car the value of which exceeds the luxury car tax threshold (for non-fuel-efficient cars) mentioned in subsection 25-1(3A) of the A New Tax System (Luxury Car Tax) Act 1999; - c.
 'PBR Act' means the Parliamentary Business Resources Act 2017; - d.
 'PBR Regulations' means the Parliamentary Business Resources Regulations 2017.